totem/totem.github.io/README.md

 * [**Yoda Route53**](https://github.com/totem/yoda-discover): Registers the yoda hosts with Amazon Route 53 for DNS based load balancing for hosts.
 * [**Fleet Templates**](https://github.com/totem/fleet-templates): Jinja based fleet unit files that gets deployed to CoreOS cluster.
 Some of the default templates are already provided, but one may choose to have his/her own custom templates.

+## Totem Config
+The totem configuration file is typically defined to configure applications deployed in totem.
+The complete reference can be found [here](config).